 In order to properly understand verse 4:34 and the word Da-Ra-Ba ض ر ب in particular, it is important to define a few relevant words in verse 4:34 itself and in verse 4:128 which mentions the reciprocal situation of marital problems between the wife and husband.
 Having correctly defined these words, there is lower likelihood of justifying a false interpretation of Da-Ra-Ba ض ر ب, especially from an idea relating to 'punishment', 'disobedience' or superiority of the husband.

 Verse 4:34 begins by stating that men are Qa-Wa-Ma ق و م of women.
-This word refers to those who take care of or look after others.
+This word refers to those who stand up for, take care of, or look after others.
 In other words, the men have a responsibility to take care of their partners while living with them.
 The word certainly does not confer any level of leadership, maintenance rights, or superiority of the husband over the wife.
 The following is a definition of this word given in the publication, 'Arabic-English Dictionary of Qur'anic Usage' by Elsaid M. Badawi and Muhammad Abdel Haleem:34)

 The word Qa-Na-Ta ق ن ت has been used in verse 4:34 to describe women who are devout and obedient to God.
 The same word Qa-Na-Ta ق ن ت has been used in a dozen other places in the Qur'an, where every single use of this word has been solely in the meaning of 'devoted and obedient to God'.
 The following are references to the twelve verses in the Qur'an using this word Qa-Na-Ta ق ن ت , all with this same meaning: verses 3:43, 33:31, 2:116, 2:238, 3:17, 16:120, 30:26, 33:35, 39:9, 66:12, 33:35, 66:5.
 Hence, there is absolutely no reason to change the meaning of this word in verse 4:34 to imply obedience to husbands instead of God.
 Such interpretation is indeed only wishful thinking and implied a level of idolatry by exchanging devotion to God for devotion to husbands.
 The definition of this word in 'Arabic-English Dictionary of Qur'anic Usage' is shown below.35) In relation to devotion to God, notice how the definition includes acts which clearly relate to God instead of humans, ie. 'performing the prayer', 'fearing the Day of Judgement' and 'hoping for the mercy of his Lord':